dentarg/auth0-blog/_posts/2017-06-26-turn-your-customers-into-brand-advocates-through-personalization.markdown

 _Attributes you can add to a customer's profile using [Auth0 Rules](https://auth0.com/docs/rules)._

-So, if a customer comes into the store and you've pulled their birthday from their Facebook, an associate can automatically apply a birthday month discount.
+So if a customer comes into the store and you've pulled their birthday from their Facebook, an associate can automatically apply a birthday month discount.
 Marketers can look at individuals, or overall trends to set up more effective campaigns.
 This single view of your customer helps that customer get the same, personal touch every and anytime they interact with your brand.

 It strengthens your brand as a whole, and makes that customer feel like they're not just another number in your system that nobody pays attention to.
 When customers feel that they're being valued as an individual, they associate that with your brand and, in turn are more likely to go from customer to advocate.